DanielTsiang/CS50w/project0/README.md

-# Specification
+# Google Front-End

+### Description
-Design a front-end for Google Search, Google Image Search, and Google Advanced Search.
+Recreated the front-end for Google Search, Google Image Search, and Google Advanced Search.
+Designed for PC and mobile devices.

+### Getting Started
+1. Visit the web page [here](https://daniel-tsiang-google.netlify.app/).
+2. Type your query into the search bar!

+### Example
 <p align="center">
   <img width="500" height="239" src="https://user-images.githubusercontent.com/74436899/118407000-72010e00-b676-11eb-9b1b-b79cc11c2b94.png">
 </p>

-* **Pages**.
-Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
-* **Query Text**.
-On the Google Search page, the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.
-* **Query Images**.
-On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
-* **Query Advanced**.
-On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options).
-  * Find pages with… “all these words:”
-  * Find pages with… “this exact word or phrase:”
-  * Find pages with… “any of these words:”
-  * Find pages with… “none of these words:”
-* **Appearance**.
-Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
+### Technologies Used
+* HTML5
+* CSS3 (including Sass)

+### Goals
+* Replicate the aesthetics for Google's front-end.
+* Users can query text, images and provide input for an advanced search.
-* **Lucky**.
-Add an “I’m Feeling Lucky” button to the main Google Search page.
-Consistent with Google’s own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
+* The "I'm Feeling Lucky" button take users directly to the first Google search result for the query.
-* **Aesthetics**.
-The CSS you write should match Google’s own aesthetics as best as possible.